twr14152/c_cpp_scratchpad/cpp_folder/README.md

  - C++ A General Purpose Language and Library

 Thoughts on reading material
 - Think C++ by Allen Downey - This guys my favorite technical author.
 His writing style is short chapters with clean and clear examples.
 The book very easy to read.
-I covers the basics.
+It covers the basics of the language.
 You will need more but this is an easy and recommended starting point.
+This book is the C++ equivalent to Think Python.
 - C++ Primer 5th Edition easier reading that PPPuC++.
 - PPPuC++ - Its a good book, however its really thorough and very wordy.
 Per-Chapter breaks required to recharge.
 - A Tour of C++ 2nd Edition - This is a dense book and a slow read.
 No training wheels provided.
 My plan is to simply code out the examples and see what happens.